We have information you must know before you buy the Cougar.

 We want to send it to you, along with other pricing insights.

 We will not spam you, and will never sell your email.
 You may unsubscribe at any time.

 But the Cougar felt rock solid at the turn-in point, allowing me to open up the V6, plunge down the hill and take the following set of high-speed curves flat out.
-By comparison, a previous-generation Mitsubishi Eclipse GS felt uncertain in Turn 2, which reduced exit speed from the corner.
+By comparison, a previous-generation Mitsubishi Eclipse GS felt uncertain, which reduced exit speed from the corner.
 A Saturn SC2 felt downright crude, though it handled fairly well.
 Through the high-speed turns, the Cougar was the Rock of Gibraltar.
 Its steering offered better feel than the other two cars and the suspension provided more control.

 My impressions were reinforced a week later, where the Cougar's precise steering and well-tuned suspension helped it slice cleanly through a tight autocross course near Baltimore.
-By comparison, an SC2 seemed to collect pylons, and the power steering pump on an Eclipse GS could not keep up with steering inputs through the slalom.
+By comparison, an SC2 seemed destined to collect pylons, and the power steering pump on an Eclipse GS could not keep up with steering inputs through the slalom.

 Still, it seems a shame to order a Cougar without the brilliant Duratec V6.
 Smooth and sophisticated while cruising, it emits a satisfying growl when riled.
 While it doesn't give the Cougar the punch of an Acura Integra GS-R or Honda Prelude SH, it could keep up with those two sport coupes on north Georgia's mountainous roads.
 Just don't get talked into a drag race for pink slips because you might lose.
 Low-speed and standing-start acceleration is good, but passing power is excellent.
 Top speed is estimated at 137 mph, but we haven't tried that.